gleechi/gleechi.github.io/pages/unity/unity_component_vghighlighter.md

 folder: mydoc
 ---

-VG_HighLighter is a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.CoreScript}}">Core Script</a>.
+VG_HighLighter is a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGScript}}">VG script</a>.
-It exemplifies how you could enable object highlighting based on the current hand status.
-The MonoBehavior provides a tutorial on the VG API functions for some of the VG_Controller event functions, such as OnObjectSelected and OnObjectDeselected.
+The MonoBehavior script exemplifies how you could enable object highlighting based on the current hand status; and provides a tutorial on the VG API functions for some of the VG_Controller event functions, such as OnObjectSelected and OnObjectDeselected.

 {% include image.html file="unity/unity_vg_highlighter.png" alt="VG HighLighter" caption="VG_HighLighter Component." %}

 @kai please record a video to replace this one.